hashicorp/terraform-provider-azurerm/website/docs/r/signalr_service_custom_domain.html.markdown

 * `domain_name` - (Required) The custom domain name of the SignalR Custom Domain service.

+-> **NOTE:** Please ensure the custom domain name is included in the subject alternative names of the selected custom certificate.

 ## Attributes Reference

 The following attributes are exported: